nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 17 - The Tea.md

 ### Scene 1: The Comfort / Flower Shop - Parlor

 - **Key Event:** The team attempts to rest in the safehouse; Angelica remains alert, noticing that the cozy domesticity hides high-security defenses like "Null-Iron" needles and toxin-producing plants.
-  - _Character Defining Moment:_ **Angelica Vance** — Even in a "safe" environment, her instincts as a survivor and her Academy training keep her vigilant for hidden threats.
+  - _Character Defining Moment:_ **Angelica Ward** — Even in a "safe" environment, her instincts as a survivor and her Academy training keep her vigilant for hidden threats.

 ---